-- Select the Trace System Calls... option from the context menu associated with the sin thread in the app program and press the run button.
+- Select the Trace System Calls... option from the context menu associated with the sin thread in the app program and press the start button which is a aqua-color right arrow.

 Figure 6-4.
 Strace Output of Thread

 As shown in the figure above, the selected thread makes no system calls other than semop(2) which is associated with the line 46 of api.c, as shown in this code segment: